Rolleiflex And Rollei TLR Cameras

 During 1958-1976 Franke and Heidecke did compromise on Rollei’s increasing complexity and sophistication and launched the Rolleiflex T which was very recognizable made in a grey finish but was later changed to a black finish in 1971, to keep this model affordable it lacked the automatic film sensing of the more expensive Rolleiflexes and had to be loaded using the’red bot’ system common to the Rolleicord and most Japanese TLR’s.
 It effectively replaced the MX-EVS Automat that preceded the E series and retained the 75mm f/3.5 Tessar improved version with lanthanum glass, which improved its resolution and flare characteristics.
 The build quality was a bit more utilitarian than the top-of-the line Rollei’s, but did have that key fast-wind crank Rolleiflex features.
 The T series did not come with a Light-value selenium exposure meter installed, but was available to be factory-fitted or installed as an extra, but considering the pros and cons Rolleiflex T series was a very effective camera in use.

 Increasing financial difficulties caused more by the development and innovation cost into creating 6×6 SLR’s and the lack of sales of the Rollei 35mm SLR’s than the decline of the TLR market in the face of Japanese competition brought Franke and Heidecke to bankruptcy in 1981.
 The company emerged from the chaos, Rollei Fototechnic GmbH, largely financed by a British company, sought market shares during the 1980s with what they identified as Rollei’s most innovative SLR products.
 They resumed production of an improved Rollei SL2000F 35mm SLR, also the Rollei SL66 and using existing 2.8F Parts to produce a new 2.8F Gold Aurum Special Edition.
-In 1987 the final Rollei TLR 2.8FX and 2.8GX appeared.
+In 1987 the Rollei TLR 2.8FX and 2.8GX appeared which Rollei announced being there final models, but in 2012 Rollei announced there new model, the Rollei/Rolleiflex 2.8FX-N, so the love for the Rolleiflex TLR Analogue Medium Format Camera lives on.

 buying a Rolleiflex